sbastrakov/picongpu/share/picongpu/examples/TWEAC-Crossed-Polarization-3.5deg_mid-November-FOM-run/README.md

 * Use `CurrentSolver::EmZ`?
 Currently activated.
 Michael says yes.
 Publication still to be done!

-* Use particle shape P4S?
+* Use `particles::shapes::PCS`?
 Currently activated.
-A higher one is available but is way slower at negligible accuracy increase, according to @psychocoderHPC.
+A higher one is available (`P4S`) but is way slower at negligible accuracy increase, according to @psychocoderHPC.

 * Use `particles::pusher::Vay`?
 Currently activated. @Klaus: What is the exact difference to `Boris`?